CDA All Set To Develop New Parks - UrduPoint

 CDA All Set To Develop New Parks

-"The civic authority has already developed around 37 public parks in the federal capital during the last ten years and is working on a policy to increase their number in the coming years," official sources in the CDA told APP on Wednesday.
+"The civic authority has already developed around 37 public parks in the federal capital during the last ten years and is working on a policy to increase their number in the coming years," official sources in the CDA told APP.

 "We need three to four months to develop a new park after completion of the codal formalities."
 At present, they said the federal capital had six amusement parks, which were considered sufficient to cater to the recreational needs of Islamabad residents.